Samleo8/mongo-icp-test/README.md

 You can further [manage](#managing-your-mongodb-helm-release) it from the IBM Console.

-Once all is setup, to start the server, type `npm start`.
+Once all is setup, install dependencies using `npm install`.

+To start the server, type `npm start`.
 The password will be automatically retrieved from `kubectl` and IBM Cloud secrets, and will remain hidden to the client.
 The host and port variables are also automatically setup.

 ## Database Setup